autarky/framework/README.md

 Autarky is a PHP framework for experienced developers and/or quick learners, with a focus on developer freedom of choice, configuration over convention, and the right mix of rapid/pleasant development and sturdy application architecture.

-Documentation is available in the [wiki](https://github.com/autarky/framework/wiki).
-[API docs](http://autarky.lutro.me/api/) are also available.
+Documentation is available at [autarky.lutro.me](http://autarky.lutro.me).

 Changelog and upgrade instructions are available in Github's [releases](https://github.com/autarky/framework/releases).